solana-developers/program-examples/README.md

 ### :space_invader: Welcome, Solana Developer. :space_invader:

-Do you ever look at a bunch of examples of doing things on Solana and think to yourself: *"OK, but how do I do this on-chain?"*
+Do you ever think to yourself: *"OK, but how do I do this on-chain?"*

 Or maybe you're in a hackathon right now, the clock's ticking, and you need to get a program off the ground *fast*.